phoenix-rtos/phoenix-rtos-doc/architecture.md

 ## Interprocess communication

 The main functionality provided by microkernel necessary to implement the operating system is the interprocess communication (IPC).
-On the figure above microkernel was shown as the bus between other system components and this is the main factor which differentiates the microkernel-based operating system from the traditional monolithic kernel based operating system.
+In the figure above microkernel was shown as the bus between other system components and this is the main factor which differentiates the microkernel-based operating system from the traditional monolithic kernel based operating system.
 All system components interact with each other using message passing.
 For example file operations are performed by communicating with file servers.
 Such approach affects tremendously system scalability and modularity.
 The local communication based on shared memory can be easily extended to the remote communication using network.
 The modules (servers) implementing specific functionalities can be easily added and removed from the system due to message passing restricting interactions between them to a well-structured format.
 Servers partition the operating system functionality in the natural way.
 The message passing should be implemented in such a way that minimizes the communication overhead.
 Consequently it should be supported by some virtual memory mechanisms like physical memory sharing.
 In the further considerations it is assumed that messages are sent to the ports registered by servers.
 Ports together with identifiers of data structures operated by servers (e.g. files) identify operating system objects.

 Interprocess communication has been described in [Kernel - Processes and threads - Message passing](kernel/proc/msg.md) chapter.